waahhaa/waahhaa/ReadMe.md

 #### DevOps Engineer | STARLAB

-- Participate in the design and implementation of CI/CD pipelines, reducing deployment time.
+- Participate in the design and implementation of CI/CD pipelines and deployment platforms, reducing deployment time.
 - Orchestrated Openshift clusters for managing containerized applications, ensuring high availability and scalability.
 - Automated infrastructure provisioning using Ansible, resulting in cost savings and improved resource utilization.
 - Collaborated with development teams to enhance application performance and security through code reviews and best practices.